Skip to main content

 Lately, I’ve developed a strong interest in the history of Texas.
 For Christmas, my wife and daughter surprised me with two fantastic books about the state’s history.
 Right now, I’m reading one of them, a gift from my daughter, called "The Blood of Heroes" by James Donovan, and I’m really enjoying it.
 This book focuses on the Battle of the Alamo, a topic I’ve been curious about since childhood.

 I can’t wait to share some of the fascinating things I’m discovering from my reading.
 But before diving into interesting facts about Texas history, I want to share a bit of my own connection to the state.
 Back in 1974, my father decided he was done with the busy life of Southern California, specifically Whittier, a suburb of Los Angeles.
 He moved our family to be closer to his brother J.G. and his family in Vernon, Texas.
 I was just six years old then.
-Since I wasn’t used to the big city, moving to a quieter farming town in North Texas wasn’t too hard for me.
+Since I was young, moving to a quieter farming town in North Texas wasn’t too hard for me.

-We moved into a house on Texas Street that everyone around here calls "The Doctor's House."
-It got that name because a well-known local doctor used to live there.
+We moved into a house on Texas Street that locals called "The Doctor's House."
+It got that name because a well-known doctor used to live there.
 If you’re from Vernon, you know the home—it stands out with its rock front, unlike most homes that are made of bricks or wood.
 The doctor had a real passion for plants and flowers, and you could see that everywhere you looked.
 Each flower bed and bush was carefully taken care of, with little metal signs that named the different plants.
-Honestly, it felt like we had moved into a living garden; we could have charged people to come see it!
+Honestly, it felt like we had moved into a botanical garden; we could have charged people to come see it!

 However, after a while, my dad wasn't really into gardening, so the signs came down, and the plants started to grow on their own—some thrived and others didn’t.
 We still enjoyed a lovely yard filled with flowers, but it wasn't the botanical wonderland it used to be.
 At just six years old, I didn’t think much about the plants; I was way more excited about my huge bedroom and a backyard that seemed as big as a football field!
 It was like having my own private park.